-Soil and Ground Water Management Plan:
+Soil Management Plan:

-- v) The property specific soil and groundwater management Plan (Plan) shall be developed for the Property and implemented during all intrusive activities potentially in contact with or exposing COCs in soil or groundwater on the Property as detailed in Appendix J, Section 2.6 of the RMP.
-A copy of the Plan shall be maintained on the Property for the duration of all planned intrusive activities.
-Any short-term intrusive activities required for the purposes of emergency repairs (i.e. for repairs to underground utilities etc.) will not require the submission of the Plan prior to undertaking the short-term emergency repairs.
-For planned intrusive activities, this Plan shall be submitted to the Director by the Owner at least 14 calendar days prior to any such intrusive activities being undertaken and shall be consistent with the measures specified in Appendix J, Section 2.6 of the RMP.
-The Plan shall include, but not be limited to, the following key components as deemed necessary by a Qualified Person: - (i) oversight by a Qualified Person; - (ii) include dust control measures and prevention of soils tracking by vehicles and personnel from the Property;
+- q) A property specific soil and groundwater management plan (PSSGM Plan) shall be developed for the Property and implemented during all intrusive activities potentially in contact with or exposing COCs in soil or groundwater that exceed the Applicable Site Condition Standards as detailed in Sections L-1.2.5 of the RMP.
+A copy of the PSSGM Plan shall be maintained on the Property for the duration of all planned intrusive activities.
+Any short term intrusive activities required for the purposes of emergency repairs (i.e. for repairs to underground utilities etc.) will not require the submission of the PSSGM Plan prior to undertaking the short term emergency repairs.
+For planned intrusive activities, this PSSGM Plan shall be submitted to the Director by the Owners at least 14 calendar days prior to any such intrusive activities being undertaken and shall be consistent with the measures specified in Section L-1.2.5 of the RMP.
+The PSSGM Plan shall include, but not be limited to, the following key components as deemed necessary by a Qualified Person: - i. oversight by a Qualified Person;

-- (iii) management of excavated soils including cleaning equipment, placement of materials for stockpiling on designated areas lined and covered with polyethylene sheeting, bermed and fenced to prevent access, runoff control to minimize contact and provisions for discharge to sanitary sewers or other approved treatment; - (iv) storm water management measures to control the potential transport of COCs off-site during on-site construction/redevelopment activities.
-This shall include, but to not be limited to, silt fences and filter socks on catch-basins and utility covers as necessary; - (v) characterization of excavated excess soils to determine if the excavated excess soils exceed the Property Specific Standards listed in Table A of Schedule "A" attached to this CPU (Table A) and/or the Applicable Site Condition Standards for parameters other than those identified in Table A and require off-site disposal in accordance with the provisions of Ontario Regulation 347 made under the Act: - (vi) characterization and management of groundwater as a result of dewatering activities.
-This shall include the management of and proper characterization of groundwater prior to and during any dewatering activities to ensure proper disposal of the groundwater in accordance with all applicable acts, regulations, permits and approvals; - (vii) include record keeping.
-Record keeping is to include, but not to be limited to, dates and duration of work, weather and site conditions, location and depth of excavation activities/dewatering activities, dust control measures, stockpile management and drainage, all soil and groundwater characterization results obtained as part of the soil and groundwater management plan, names of the Qualified Persons, contractors, haulers and receiving sites for any excavated excess soils, and groundwater, as a result of dewatering activities, removed from the property and any complaints received relating to site activities; and, - (viii) copy of the plan and any amendments and the records kept thereunder shall be made available for review by the Ministry upon request.
+- ii. include dust control measures and prevention of soils tracking by vehicles and personnel from the Property; - iii. odour control measures including, weather monitoring (temperature, humidity, wind), monitoring with a photoionization detector (PID), ambient air quality sampling (depending on the extent and duration of the excavation actives), specifications regarding the size of open excavations, wetting of soil with potable water, implementation of atomization equipment or foam suppression, tarping odourous soil, or ceasing work to reassess the source of odour and to evaluate the appropriate control measure. - iv. management of excavated soils including cleaning equipment, placement of materials for stockpiling on designated areas lined and covered with polyethylene sheeting, bermed and fenced to prevent access, runoff control to minimize contact and provisions for discharge to sanitary sewers or other approved treatment; - v. management measures and an action plan (including appropriate disposal options) for NAPL if encountered.
+If NAPL is encountered, the Owners shall notify the Director in writing within 24 hours of the NAPL being encountered; - vi. storm water management measures to control the potential transport of COCs off-site during on-site construction/redevelopment activities.
+This shall include, but to not be limited to, silt fences and filter socks on catch-basins and utility covers as necessary; - vii. characterization of excavated excess soils and groundwater, to determine if the excavated soils or groundwater exceed the Property Specific Standards listed in Table A of Schedule A of this CPU and/or the applicable generic site condition standards for parameters other than those identified in Table A and require off-site disposal in accordance with the provisions of Ontario Regulation 347, as amended, and Ontario Regulation 406/19, made under the Act; - viii. record keeping is to include, but not to be limited to, dates and duration of work, weather and site conditions, location and depth of excavation activities/dewatering activities, dust control measures, odour control measures, stockpile management and drainage, NAPL management and disposal, all soil and groundwater characterization results obtained as part of the soil and groundwater management plan, names of the Qualified Persons, contractors, haulers and receiving sites for any excavated excess soils, groundwater, as a result of dewatering activities, and NAPL removed from the property and any complaints received relating to site activities; and, - ix. copy of the Plan and any amendments and the records kept thereunder shall be made available for review by the Ministry upon request.

-Health and Safety Plan Requirement:
+Health and Safety Plan: